kelani34/springwoods-weather-app/Readme.md

 ## Dependencies
 The app uses the following dependencies:

-    http-server - for running the development server.
+    live-server - for running the development server.

 ## Credits